toc777/sbt-eslint/README.md

 src/test/assets/**/*.js sources are linted.

-Options can be specified in accordance with the [JSHint website](http://www.jshint.com/) and they share the same set of defaults.
-To set an option:
+Options can be specified in accordance with the [JSHint website](http://www.jshint.com/docs) and they share the same set of defaults.
+To set an option you can provide a `.jshintrc` file within your project's base directory.
+If there is no such file then a `.jshintrc` file will be search for in your home directory.
+This behaviour can be overridden by using a `config` setting for the plugin.

-    JshintKeys.asi := Some(true)
+`config` is used to specify the location of a configuration file.

-By default [Rhino](https://developer.mozilla.org/en/docs/Rhino) is used as the JavaScript engine entirely within the JVM requiring no additional downloads.
+By default [Rhino](https://developer.mozilla.org/en/docs/Rhino) is used as the JavaScript engine and runs entirely within the JVM requiring no additional downloads.
 [common-node](http://olegp.github.io/common-node//) is supported as a native engine option for fast and native JavaScript execution. common-node is [Node](http://nodejs.org/) with library support for [CommonJS](http://wiki.commonjs.org/wiki/CommonJS).
 To use common-node instead of Rhino declare the following in your build file:

+    import com.typesafe.sbt.jse.JsEnginePlugin.JsEngineKeys

     JsEngineKeys.engineType := JsEngineKeys.EngineType.CommonNode